SatvikPraveen/Task-Manager-Pro/README.md

 ## 📜 License

-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0).
+See the [LICENSE](./LICENSE) file for more details.

 ---